justinjiajia/personalwiki/nn.md

 ```

 Remove the line showing `localhost`.

-Add one hostname per line into the file.
-Save and exit the editor.
+List all worker hostnames (or IP addresses) in this file, one per line.

 ```
 worker1
 worker2
 ...
 ```

+Save and exit the editor.

 To start a Hadoop cluster we need to start both the HDFS and YARN cluster.

 The first time we bring up HDFS, it must be formatted.
 Format a new distributed filesystem by issuing: